- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/45667_Academics.rev.1531425285.png)"/>

 Jared Peterson ’21 and Zachary Klein ’21

-Peterson and Klein came together to research Jane Addams’ peace advocacy in pre- and post-World War I, respectively.
-Their research will build on last year’s Richter findings and add to the Digital Chicago web page created by their faculty mentor, Associate Professor of Politics James Marquardt.
+Peterson and Klein teamed up to research Jane Addams’ peace advocacy in pre- and post-World War I, respectively.
+Their research built on last year’s Richter findings and add to the Digital Chicago web page created by their faculty mentor, Associate Professor of Politics James Marquardt.

-Q. What type of individual research are you conducting?
+Q. What type of individual research did you conduct?

-Peterson: I am working on a project that focuses on Jane Addams, founder of Hull House, and her theory of New Internationalism, which she used to understand the world and guide her actions throughout her life.
-I am specifically focusing on her work from the founding of Hull House in 1889 to the start of World War I in 1914.
-My work within this time period revolves around the factors that influenced Addams’ theory and how her theory compares to theories of other pacifists of her time, like Tolstoy.
+Peterson: I worked on a project that focused on Jane Addams, founder of Hull House, and her theory of New Internationalism, which she used to understand the world and guide her actions throughout her life.
+I specifically focused on her work from the founding of Hull House in 1889 to the start of World War I in 1914.
+My work within this time period revolved around the factors that influenced Addams’ theory and how her theory compared to theories of other pacifists of her time, like Tolstoy.

-Klein: I’m conducting research about the peace advocacy in the post-World War I world by Jane Addams.
-I’ve been looking into her critique of institutions created after the war on the League of Nations, World Court, and Kellogg-Briand Pact.
-Additionally, I’ve been researching her efforts to provide food aid to the war-torn European nation, advocate for disarmament and a change in the norms that govern the use of force as a tool to achieve a nation’s foreign policy goals.
+Klein: I conducted research about the peace advocacy in the post-World War I world by Jane Addams.
+I looked into her critique of institutions created after the war on the League of Nations, World Court, and Kellogg-Briand Pact.
+Additionally, I researched her efforts to provide food aid to the war-torn European nation, advocate for disarmament and a change in the norms that govern the use of force as a tool to achieve a nation’s foreign policy goals.

 Q. How do you think this experience will impact your future?

 Klein: The Richter Program will help prepare me for upper-level courses that require lots of research in a short time and translating that research into a paper.
-It also places me in an environment in which I’m able to access resources to help me achieve my career goals.
+It also placed me in an environment in which I was able to access resources to help me achieve my career goals.

-Q. What’s it like working together with a professor?
+Q. What was it like working together with a professor?

-Klein: The interactions I’ve had with Professor Marquardt during the Richter program still feels very much like a classroom relationship.
-Professor Marquardt points me in a direction to research and then I bring what I find back to him as if it were homework.
-While there is no grade attached to the work I do, it is still feels as if I am in class just on a much smaller scale.
+Klein: The interactions I had with Professor Marquardt during the Richter program still feel very much like a classroom relationship.
+Professor Marquardt pointed me in a direction to research and then I brought back to him what I found.
+While there was no grade attached to the work, it still felt as if I was in class—just on a much smaller scale.